Experience-based Knowledge Correction for Robust Planning in Minecraft¶

 Limitations & Future Work¶

-- RevisionByAnalogy involves multiple hyperparameters that require tuning.
+- RevisionByAnalogy has multiple hyperparameters requiring tuning.

 Related Work & Insights¶